Garden waste frequently asked questions

 No. If you join part way through the year the full rate will still apply.

-No. There is no reduced rate if you do not fill your brown bin.
+No. There is no reduced rate if you do not completely fill your brown bin every fortnight.
 If you only have limited amounts of garden waste you may wish to share a bin and the subscription cost with a neighbour.
 The council does not take responsibility for such arrangements and these should be agreed and managed privately.

 Following a 14 day cooling off period the subscription charge is non-refundable.

-No. Missed collections of bins are rare; it may be because it contains the wrong items or is too heavy for safe handling by the crew.
+No. Missed collections of bins are rare and may be because it contains the wrong items or is too heavy for safe handling by the crew.
 If this is the case you will be notified by the collection crew.
 Should we experience adverse weather conditions or access problems we will always make every effort to return and empty your bin where possible.
-In the unlikely event that your bin is not collected due to error please report a missed bin within 48 hours and we will return as soon as possible to empty it.
+In the unlikely event that your bin is not collected due to error please complete the online missed bin form on the council's website within 2 days of collection, and we will return as soon as is practicable to empty it.

 Only brown bins from properties that have subscribed and paid for the service will have their bin emptied.

 Yes.
-You can request as many brown bins as you require at a delivery charge of £16 per bin.
-Please note however that the annual subscription charge is applicable to each bin.
+You can request as many brown bins as you require, though a delivery charge will apply per bin.
+Please note that the annual subscription charge is applicable to each bin.
 Bins remain the property of Preston City Council.

 No. Only garden waste contained within your brown bin will be collected.
 Should you have extra garden waste on a regular basis we would recommend purchasing multiple bins and subscriptions.